 Industry Analysis & Industry Trends

 The General Warehousing and Cold Storage industry has performed solidly over the past five years.
 The development of vertically integrated supply chains in Australian transport industries has transformed warehousing and storage services.
 Warehouses are no longer just large, temperature-appropriate spaces to store stock.
 These facilities have developed to become complex distribution and information centres that provide linkages along a product's entire supply chain, facilitating just-in-time supply of stock.
-Manufacturers, retailers and wholesalers have adjusted their supply chains and now hold less stock on hand.
-Industry operators have therefore been required to store growing business inventories over the past five years.
-As a result, revenue is estimated to grow at an annualised 1.3%... purchase to read more
+Manufacturers, retailers and wholesalers have adjusted their supply chains and now tend to hold less stock on hand, which boosts demand for warehousing and storage services.

-Industry Report - Industry Locations Chapter
+Industry Report - Industry Investment Chapter